habuka036/wakame-vdc-wiki/en/usage_guide/basics.md

 We are going to walk you through Wakame-vdc's most basic function which is starting instances.
 Instance is the term that Wakame-vdc uses for a virtual server.
 The reasoning behind this is that we're not booting virtual machine images directly.
 Instead we're booting copies of it.
 We're instantiating a virtual machine image.

+At the end of this guide, we'll also tell you how to terminate started instances.

 ## Prerequisites

 A working Wakame-vdc environment with at least one machine image registered.
 If you've followed the [[installation guide|install-guide]] or the [VirtualBox demo image guide](http://wakameusersgroup.org/demo_image.html), you already have that.